 The Canton Commodity Chain: How a Banquet Table Built the Sulu Zone

-Between roughly 1760 and 1860, a single demand-side phenomenon — the consolidation of Cantonese elite banquet cuisine and its appetite for marine luxury foods — produced one of the most consequential structural transformations in the political economy of maritime Southeast Asia.
+Between roughly 1760 and 1860, this entry argues, a single demand-side phenomenon — the consolidation of Cantonese elite banquet cuisine and its appetite for marine luxury foods — drove one of the most consequential structural transformations in the political economy of maritime Southeast Asia.
 The chain ran from Sama-Bajau divers on a Sulu reef through Tausug merchant networks to Chinese junks at Jolo and Sandakan to Cantonese hong merchants to the formal banquets of Qing officials and the Co-hong trading elite.
-A demand-side history of how an apex consumer market reshaped a Southeast Asian sovereignty 2,500 kilometers away.
+A demand-side reading — primary corpus for the trade, modern scholarship for the consumption culture — of how an apex consumer market reshaped a Southeast Asian sovereignty 2,500 kilometers away.